zackees/fastled-wasm/README.md

 # Revisions

+  * 1.1.0 - Use `fastled` as the command for the wasm compiler.
   * 1.0.17 - Pulls updates when necessary.
 Removed dependency on keyring.
   * 1.0.16 - `fastled-wasm` package name has been changed to `fled`
   * 1.0.15 - `fled` is an alias of `fastled-wasm` and will eventually replace it. `--web-host` was folded into `--web`, which if unspecified will attempt to run a local docker server and fallback to the cloud server if that fails.
 Specifying `--web` with no arguments will default to the cloud server while an argument (like `localhost`) will cause it to bind to that already running server for compilation.